feklee/s-anim/README.md

         s-anim

- 12. Using a video editing software, convert the frames to a video.
+ 12. Using a video editing software, assemble the frames into a video.

 License